 Culture, Place, and Community Leadership

 Arts and cultural organizations, as well as artists, increasingly are taking leadership roles impacting the physical, social, and economic well-being of people, neighborhoods, and cities.
-Known as creative placemaking, arts-led regeneration, and other names, leaders are needed with an understanding of complex systems that help communities thrive.
+Complex systems known as creative placemaking, arts-led regeneration, and other names, are understood and implemented by leaders to help communities thrive.

-Students seeking meaningful roles in the institutional, interpretive, educational, or public engagement practices in the museum field can take advantage of the U’s Museum Studies Minor by completing it as a focus area within the ACL degree, and seek ways to serve as a leader among the wide spectrum of artistic, cultural, historical, scientific, and other topical fields addressed by museums.
+Students seeking meaningful roles in the institutional, interpretive, educational, or public engagement practices in the museum field can take advantage of the U’s Museum Studies Minor by completing it as a focus area within the ACL degree.
+Through this, they may seek ways to serve as a leader among the wide spectrum of artistic, cultural, historical, scientific, and other topical fields addressed by museums.

 Nonprofit arts and cultural organizations of all sizes require capable, innovative leaders who can navigate increasingly complex environments while appreciating the unique role such organizations play in making a difference in their communities.
 This focus area puts the student in direct contact with current leaders and prepares them with a range of essential technical skills and policy information.